-- Scalability – It’s easier to scale to meet demand, for example, to expand your storage or add back licenses.
+- Scalability – It’s easier to scale to meet demand, such as expanding your storage or adding back licenses.

 Cloud Software Cons

-- Connectivity – Cloud-based solutions require stable and reliable Internet connection to be accessed and used.
+- Connectivity – Cloud-based solutions require a stable and reliable Internet connection to be accessed and used.

 On-Premises Software Pros